-Then, underneath that you will make a table like the one below to identify and expand on your most knowledgeable areas in the PLA resume.
-A template for this table will be provided for you in MDS 301: Prior Learning Seminar course activities.
+Then, underneath your Selected Accomplishments section, you will make a table like the one below to identify and expand on your most knowledgeable areas in the PLA resume.
+A template for this table will be provided for you in your IPS 301 Course Folder.

 In the four columns of your PLA resume, do the following:

-- In the “Expertise Area” column, list the general area where you have experience and expertise.
+- In the “Skill, Expertise, or College-level Learning Area” column, list the general area where you have experience and expertise.

 - In the “Source of Learning” column, list what job title, volunteer work, or hobby provided this expertise.

-- In the “Accomplishment” column, list the actual activity.
+- In the “Learning Experience, Duty, Achievement, or Activity” column, list the actual activity.

 - In the “Dates” column, list the date span over which this learning occurred.